billel-a/Examen-Data-Eng/README.md

 ## Objectives

-✅ Developing the model locally with Docker and mounting a volume on the project.
+✅ Developing the model locally with Docker and mounting a volume on the project (docker run -v C:\Users\MLDSadmin\Exam_V2\Examen-Data-Eng --name container_exam akninebillel/imageexamen:1).

 ✅ Visualizing data on a 2D and 3D plane using PCA, MCA, and UMAP.